OpenNews/datainstitute-website/homepage.md

 * Understand basic programming concepts.
 * Create your own website from scratch, using HTML/CSS and Javascript.
+* Understand how you might use AI in different ways to help your work as a journalist.
 * Know how to continue learning on your own.

 The workshop will be hands-on and participants will be working through exercises throughout the workshop.